igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Overworld must become lighter when morning comes
 * Keep track of important dates (Christmas, New Year)
 * Time should be able to speed up (when sleeping for instance)
+* world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!